egoranuchin/ea-billing-platform-test/tech-doc/api-reference/vr-api/vr-api.md

 ```

 ### Step 3: Process with NLP
+{: .no_toc }

 After receiving the transcribed command, the service sends it to the NLP backend for further processing using /nlp/interpretCommand.
+For more information about the NLP API, see the [NLP AEL API Reference]().